tinystacks/mkdocs/docs/existing.md

 Click **Enable** to create an Amazon RDS Postgres database, an Amazon RDS MySQL database, or a Redis in-memory database for your account.
 Use the settings option to select an existing database instead and to configure other database-related options.

-For more information on the available database options on TinyStacks, see [Databases](database.md).
+You can add one database at stack creation time.
+After the stack's first stage finishes deploying, you can add other databases of different types via the stack's **Settings** page.
+For more information, see [Databases](database.md).

 ### Amazon ECS (container architecture only)